Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Are dogs monogamous animals?
-You often see dogs invited to weddings, dressed up as bride and groom, yet they were never questioned about their beliefs on weddings and their moral thoughts about monogamy.
-While we have several romantic examples of animals that are monogamous such as swans, doves, bald eagles and wolves, it just seems natural to invite dogs to weddings as they are known for being symbols faithful, loyal companions.
-But are they the right animals to dress up as bride and groom?
+You often see dogs invited to weddings, dressed up as bride and groom, yet they were never questioned about their beliefs on weddings and their thoughts about monogamy.
+It just seems natural to invite dogs to weddings, as they are known for being faithful, loyal companions, but are they the right animals to dress up as bride and groom?

-Monogamy in a general sense of the word simply means having only one soul mate.
-It's the basis of our society, and for those who believe in a religious marriage it's a vow " till death do us apart."
+Monogamy, in a general sense, simply means having one soul mate.
+For those who believe in a religious marriage, it's a vow: "Till death do us part."
 In the animal kingdom, a variety of mating systems abound.
 The most common form of monogamy we imagine in the animal world are animals who share their territory and form a social pair, living together, sharing resources and mating.

-Also, to burst the romantic bubble, several species known for being monogamous, actually may engage in "extra-marital affairs."
-So you may want to scrape the beautiful swans off the list of monogamous animals since research has demonstrated that they may occasionally flee the nest for some extramarital sex!
+Also, to burst the romantic bubble, several species that are known for being monogamous actually engage in "extra-marital affairs."
+So you may want to scrape the beautiful swans off the list of monogamous animals since research has demonstrated that they may occasionally look outside the nest!

 You may wonder at this point how widespread monogamy is in the animal world.
-Over 90 percent of avian species are considered socially monogamous, whereas, true monogamy is pretty rare in the world of mammals with only about 3 to 5 percent of them adhering to this social organization.
+Over 90% of avian species are considered socially monogamous, but true monogamy is relatively rare in the world of mammals, where only 3 to 5% adhere to this social organization.

-Are Dogs Monogamous?
+Are Dogs Monogamous Animals?

-As described earlier, monogamy is a convenient strategy in animals with young that are very vulnerable.
+As described earlier, monogamy is a convenient strategy for animals with young that are very vulnerable.
 Canid pups are pretty much helpless when they are born in their maternal dens.
-They are in a very underdeveloped state, can't see, can't hear and can barely crawl.
-Leaving the vulnerable pups alone in the den while mom went hunting was a poor choice, as they would quickly become dinner for nearby predators.
+They are in a very underdeveloped state: can't see, can't hear, and can barely crawl.
+Leaving the vulnerable pups alone in the den while mom goes hunting is a poor choice, as they would quickly become dinner for nearby predators.

 According to Steven Lindsey, wolves reach sexual maturity at around 22 months, they are monogamous and have annual breeding cycles.
-However, the same David Mech who studied the alpha pair so extensively later wrote in his book "The Wolves of Minnesota (2003) claims:“Wolves have long been considered monogamous.
-However, in reality, wolves are as monogamous–or non-monogamous–as human beings”
+However, David Mech, the same researcher who studied the alpha pair so extensively, later wrote in his book The Wolves of Minnesota (2003), “Wolves have long been considered monogamous.
+However, in reality, wolves are as monogamous–or non-monogamous–as human beings.”

 Knowing that dogs are a subspecies of the gray wolf and share the same exact chromosomes (78 arranged in 39 pairs) you would imagine dogs would adhere to a similar monogamous social organization.
-Yet, one must remember that dogs are not wolves and that two species separated several tens of thousands of years ago and went for their own paths.
+Yet, one must remember that dogs are not wolves and that two species separated several tens of thousands of years ago and went on their own paths.

 Many differences are noted between dogs and wolves, both behaviorally and physiologically.
-From a reproductive standpoint, unlike the wolf, the female dog becomes sexually mature generally between 6 and 12 months of age, she generally comes into heat bi-annually (the basenji is an exception) and will readily mate with multiple partners.
+From a reproductive standpoint, unlike the wolf, the female dog becomes sexually mature generally between 6 and 12 months of age, she generally comes into heat bi-annually (the Basenji is an exception) and will readily mate with multiple partners.
 Forming breeding pairs as wolves do is literally unknown in the domestic dog.
 This makes the domestic dog a polygamous species, meaning they mate with multiple partners.